svaarala/duktape-wiki/HowtoLightfuncs.md

 When a normal native function is created using `duk_push_c_function()` two heap allocations are needed:

-* A Function object is created to represent the function in Ecmascript code.
+* A Function object is created to represent the function in ECMAScript code.
   The function is represented by an internal `duk_hnatfunc` structure which is a subtype of the generic `duk_hobject` structure: